HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 ## Detailed Design

+As a principles RFC, this document does not recommend specific technologies or implementations, only general concepts that MUST be achieved.

 As part of normal operations, all components in the system are responsible for:
 - Skipping the processing of experimental data when it is erroneous or unexpected, rather than failing.
 - Capturing errors in a way that they can be analyzed and corrected, ensuring prompt reporting of problems to system operators.
 - Supporting mechanisms to reprocess data that was skipped when the problems are corrected.
-- Completed data and metadata must be committed in an atomic manner.
+- Results of processing must be committed to storage in an atomic manner.
+The results available to downstream consumers must be complete or must not exist.
-- Ensuring the completeness and consistency of data produced.
-Incompletely processed data sets must be identified, even when subsets are completed successfully.
+- Ensuring the completeness and consistency of data produced across an entire experiment set.
+Incompletely processed data sets must be identified to users, even when subsets are completed successfully.

 ### Unresolved Questions

-As a principles RFC, there is no direct implementation.
-However, we expect the review process to hone the criteria and identify problem areas that need to be addressed.
+- It is expected that this RFC to raise questions that require more details specification of the requirements.
+- The most each component determine and reports compliance to these principles need to be defined.